k4cg/nichtparasoup/python-plugin-example/README.md

 * **minimal** setup config [`setup.cfg`](setup.cfg)
 * some **minimal** project setup configs

-For details how write a ImageCrawler plugins, see the [dedicated docs](../python-package/docs/dev/plugin-development/index.md).
+For details how to write a ImageCrawler plugins, see the [dedicated docs](../python-package/docs/dev/plugin-development/index.md).